 - View these Orders: See a list of the orders for a particular month

 - Break out by a category: See things like the Gizmo orders in June 2017 broken out by the status of the customer (e.g.,

 VIP).
 Different charts will have different breakout options, such as Location and Time.

 Note that while charts created with SQL don’t currently have the drill-through menu, you can add SQL questions to a dashboard and customize their click behavior.
 You can send people to a custom destination (like another dashboard or an external URL), or have the clicked value update a dashboard filter.

 Clicking on a table cell will often allow you to filter the results using a comparison operator, like =, >, or <.
 For example, you can click on a table cell, and select the less than operator

 < to filter for values that are less than the selected value.

 Lastly, clicking on the ID of an item in a table gives you the option to go to a detail view for that single record.
 For example, you can click on a customer’s ID to see the profile view for that customer.

 When you add questions to a dashboard, you can have even more control over what happens when people click on your chart.
-In addition to the default action menu, you can add a custom destination or update a filter.
+In addition to the default drill-through menu, you can add a custom destination or update a filter.
 Check out interactive dashboards. to learn more.